We always hear about the things that successful people do. But what about the things they don’t do?

 So, no matter how busy you get, make time for your loved ones.
 Give them a call, take them out for a meal, or simply spend quality time together.
 You’ll find that these moments not only make you happier but also fuel your motivation to succeed even more.

-6. Avoiding Risks
+6. Avoiding risks

 Successful men don’t shy away from taking calculated risks.

-Just like me, you might encounter situations where you need to take a risk.
+You might encounter situations where you need to take a risk.
 It could be starting a new project, moving to a different city, or even changing your career path.
+Remember, taking calculated risks is often the first step towards achieving great things.

-7. Being a Perfectionist
+7. Being a perfectionist

 Perfectionism can be a real success killer.
-Successful men aren’t perfectionists, they’re ‘progressionists’.
+Successful men aren’t perfectionists, they’re “progressionists.”

 Striving for perfection can feel like chasing a mirage in the desert.
 You keep running, but you never reach it.
 It can leave you feeling frustrated, burned out, and full of self-doubt.

-On my journey to success, I’ve learned that it’s not about getting it perfect; it’s about getting it done.
+The truth is, it’s not about getting it perfect; it’s about getting it done.
 It’s about taking action, learning from mistakes, and improving along the way.

-You see, perfection is an illusion.
+Perfection is an illusion.
 But progress?
 That’s real.
 It’s tangible.
 You can measure it, learn from it, and most importantly, celebrate it.

-8. Living in The Past
+8. Living in the past

 Successful men don’t dwell on past mistakes or failures, and there’s a good reason for that.